 Sanrio Beach Tote

 How cute is this bag?!
 I think it’s my favourite item in the box, just beating the towel.
 It’s made of a thick vinyl plastic and smells just like a beach ball for happy childhood holiday memories.
-It’s perfect for the beach as it’s waterproof and can easily be cleaned if it gets full of sand.
+It’s perfect for the beach since it’s waterproof and can easily be cleaned if it gets full of sand.
 The only slight problem is that it was folded up quite tightly in the box leaving big creases.
 I had to stuff a cushion inside for a couple of weeks to ease those out but now it looks great.

 You can really cram a lot inside too – the towel and flip flops fit easily with plenty room for a drink, snacks and a good book.